How to unlock your smartphone camera’s best hidden features

 A dimly lit night scene with an old car.

-The crescent moon icon indicates the Pixel 6 Pro is using its Night Sight mode.
+The moon icon indicates the Pixel 6 Pro is using its Night Sight mode.
 Jeff Carlson

 The Pixel includes its Night Sight mode in the More Light category.
 When it’s enabled, Night Sight automatically activates in dark situations—you’ll see a crescent moon icon on the shutter button.
 You can temporarily deactivate this by tapping the Night Sight Auto button that appears to the right of the camera modes.